Swethancyber/Sample_Portfolio_Template/README.md

 # 📝 Simple Portfolio

-### This Is Used To Create a Protfolio For a Beginner
+### This Is Used To Custimea Protfolio For a Beginner

 🖼️ Preview